 The Presto architecture and design seamlessly integrates with an existing data ecosystem without needing to modify it.
 It’s an additional faster data access interface that turbocharges your existing stack.
 Presto separates compute from storage; its federated query engine lets teams run analytics for a variety of use cases across a wide range of data lakes and databases in-place, with no need to move data.
 It doesn’t store the data, which has the big advantage of being able to scale resources for queries up and down based on the demand.

 Most of the cloud deployments leverage object storage, which is already separated from the compute layer, and auto-scale to optimize resource costs.
 So the separation of compute and storage make it very suitable for cloud environments–though Presto can be deployed both in the cloud and on premises.

 A single Presto query can combine data from multiple sources.
-Presto uses connectors to access various data sources including from HDFS, Amazon S3, MySQL, PostgreSQL, Microsoft SQL Server, Amazon Redshift, Apache Kudu, Apache Phoenix, Apache Kafka, Apache Cassandra, Apache Accumulo, MongoDB and Redis.
+Presto uses connectors to access various data sources, some of the more popular combinations include Presto HDFS, Presto Amazon S3, Presto MySQL, Presto PostgreSQL, Presto Microsoft SQL Server, Presto Redis, Presto Kudu, Amazon Redshift, Apache Phoenix, Apache Kafka, Apache Cassandra, Apache Accumulo, MongoDB and Redis.
 A connector is similar in concept to a driver for a database.
 Several of the connectors are built-in to Presto, namely for Hive, JMX, TPC-H benchmark data, and a system connector which provides access to built-in system tables.
 Presto accesses other data sources using third-party connectors, and more and more are becoming available.